Even though the menstrual cups have been around for decades, not many women are aware of their existence.

 Menstrual cups have several benefits:

-- They offer protection against spillage and are completely invisible
+They offer protection against spillage and are completely invisible

-- When used correctly, the cup has a lifespan of 10 years.
+When used correctly, the cup has a lifespan of 10 years.

-- Unlike the case with tampons and sanitary towels, menstrual cups do not contaminate the environment.
+Unlike the case with tampons and sanitary towels, menstrual cups do not contaminate the environment.

-- Overtime menstrual cups are more affordable than tampons and sanitary towels because one uses the same item over a prolonged period of time.
+Over time menstrual cups are more affordable than tampons and sanitary towels because one uses the same item over a prolonged period of time.

-- Menstrual cups are made from medical silicone that is free from any toxins, therefore the body is not exposed to any foreign materials.
+Menstrual cups are made from medical silicone that is free from any toxins, therefore the body is not exposed to any foreign materials.
 Tampons are often bleached and contain other problematic substances.

 Menstrual cups will not cause vaginal dryness.
 A quarter of the fluid substances absorbed by tampons is natural vaginal secretions.
-When a menstrual cup is used, the natural pH value of the vagina is maintains and irritations are prevented.
+When a menstrual cup is used, the natural pH value of the vagina is maintained and irritations are prevented.
 Therefore, these nifty feminine hygiene cups are a great alternative for those who suffer from allergies, infections or fungi.

-- The menstrual cup can be worn for up to 12 hours at a time.
+The menstrual cup can be worn for up to 12 hours at a time.
 Once the time limit is exceeded or the cup is full, simply empty and insert again.
 It's that easy!

-- No more forgetting to take along a supply of tampons and sanitary towels.
+No more forgetting to take along a supply of tampons and sanitary towels.

 Directions for Use

-As you can tell, menstrual cups are a true game-changer and excellent alternative to conventional tampons and sanitary towels.
+As you can tell, menstrual cups are a true game-changer and an excellent alternative to conventional tampons and sanitary towels.